felipe-rojas-abatte/Recommendation_model_ALS/README.md

 - `cutoff_k`: The number of top-ranked items to consider when calculating NDCG, precision and recall.
 In this case, only the top 20 items are considered.
 - `evaluation_metric`: This is the metric used to evaluate the model.
 It can be either dot_product or euclidean_distance, however dot_product shows better performence.
 - `top_n_products`: This represents the number of top products to consider when evaluating the model.
-Increasing this number the evaluation will consider more products, which might make it more accurate Main Average Improvement but also more computationally expensive.
+Increasing this number will enhance the accuracy of the Main Average Improvement metric but also will be more computationally expensive.
 - `sample_size`: This number represents the size of the sample that the class is going to compute for each product.
-It's a number between 0 and 1, representing a percentage of the total data.
+It's a number between 0.1 and 1.0, representing a percentage of the total data.
 If you increase this number, the evaluation will consider more data, making it more accurate but also more computationally expensive.
 20% of the data will be used in this case.

 ### BayesSearchCV Parameters
 This dictionary contains the hyperparameters for the BayesSearchCV method: